wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 * `tainted` - Means all taint categories except special categories (equivalent to `SecurityCheckPlugin::YES_TAINT`)
 * `escaped` - Is used to mean the value is already escaped (To track double escaping)
 * `sql_numkey` - Is fairly special purpose for MediaWiki.
 It ignores taint in arrays if they are for associative keys.
-* `raw_param` - To be used in conjunction with other taint types.
+* `raw_param` - To be used in conjunction with exec taint types.
 Means that the parameter's value is considered raw, hence all escaping should have already taken place, because it's not meant to happen afterwards.
-It behaves as if the taint of the parameter would immediately be EXEC'ed
+It behaves the same as normal exec, but it isn't backpropagated.

 The default value for `@param-taint` is `tainted` if it's a string (or other dangerous type), and `none` if it's something like an integer.
 The default value for `@return-taint` is `allow_override` (Which is equivalent to `none` unless something better can be autodetected).